bernardjeff2525/interview_assessment/README.md

     ```ruby=
     def largest_number(a,b,c)
-     # "a is the largest number"
+     # "Variable "A" has the largest number"
-     # "b is the largest number"
+     # "Variable B has the largest number"
-     # "c is the largest number"
+     # "Variable C has the largest number"
     end
     ```